TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

 (fit1 <- t.test(dat$Sepal.Length))

 ## function needs to take original data as first argument,
-##   and integer index of observations in bootstrap sample
+##   and integer index of observations in the bootstrap sample
 ##   (generated and passed by boot()) as the second argument.
 ##   It then needs to split the data based on the index and
 ##   compute + return the statistic of interest: